ahs2202/cressp/README.md

 ## Installation

-CRESSP requires BLASTP from BLAST+ and HMMER3, which can be installed through conda with the following commands:
+CRESSP requires BLASTP from BLAST+ (v2.10.1+) and HMMER3, which can be installed through conda with the following commands:

 ```sh
     conda install -c bioconda blast
     conda install -c bioconda hmmer
 ```

+BLAST+ binaries can be also downloaded from [here](https://ftp.ncbi.nlm.nih.gov/blast/executables/blast+/LATEST/).

 CRESSP can be installed from PyPI (https://pypi.org/project/cressp/)